 Immigration and Nationality Act (INA): How Does It Work?

-The Immigration and Nationality Act (INA) groups together all the immigration laws of the United States, which regulate the entry of people from foreign countries into the U.S., for a temporary visit or to reside permanently.
+The Immigration and Nationality Act (INA) includes the immigration laws of the United States.
+Immigration laws regulate the entry of people from foreign countries into the U.S., for a temporary visit or to reside permanently.

 U.S. Immigration Laws

-In an attempt to organize America’s immigration system, the Immigration and Nationality Act (INA) was created in 1952, under U.S. Code, Title 8, (U.S.C.).
+In an attempt to organize America’s immigration system, the Immigration and Nationality Act (INA) was signed into law in 1952, under United States Code (U.S.C.), Title 8.

-INA compiled all the immigration rules that existed until then and is currently the parent law that governs the legal immigration process to the United States.
-INA has undergone modifications and revisions on several occasions since its creation, in order to achieve a balanced benefit for the country and its visitors.
+INA compiled all the immigration rules that existed until then.
+The INA is currently the parent law that governs the legal immigration process to the United States.
+INA has undergone modifications and revisions on several occasions since its creation.
+Amendments help achieve a balanced benefit for the country and its visitors.

 What Does the Immigration and Nationality Law (INA) Regulate?

-The power to make laws rests with the United States Congress (Senate and House of Representatives).
-Federal laws apply across the country.
+The power to make immigration laws rests with the United States Congress (Senate and House of Representatives).
+Regulating immigration falls under federal law.

-INA is a federal law and has also had changes to the statutes over time.
-When Congress modifies the INA through amendments or repealed sections, it doesn’t change everything, it usually makes revisions and adds sections to the law.
+The INA has also had changes over time.
+When Congress modifies the INA through amendments or repealed sections, it doesn’t change everything.
+Updates usually make revisions and add sections to the law.

-The Immigration Act of 1990 made a significant number of changes to U.S. immigration law.
-The law introduced the H-1B nonimmigrant visa to allow skilled workers into the country with temporary nonimmigrant status.
+The Immigration Act of 1990 had a major impact on immigration reform.
+The law substantially revised the H-1 visa, creating the H-1B nonimmigrant visa category for ‘specialty occupations’ as it is known today.
+The H-1B visa allows skilled workers with temporary nonimmigrant status into the country.
 The act also raised the numerical limitations with a flexible cap for regular immigration.

 The Immigration and Nationality Act controls the following matters: